 Sym-Bionic Titan: Xeexi got his Memetic Molester status by mind raping two characters in an episode.
 Only one instance is really ever noted, but now Xeexi is only remembered as a rapist, even though he's also a tactical genius, and well... dead.

 Fluttershy wanting to be a tree, based on a random night conversation on a train.
-This received a Call Back in "Hurricane Fluttershy" where she hides inside a tree costume to avoid participating in the local pegasi's efforts to supply Cloudsdale with water.
+This received a Continuity Nod in "Hurricane Fluttershy" where she hides inside a tree costume to avoid participating in the local pegasi's efforts to supply Cloudsdale with water.

 A Meme in which Scootaloo is secretly a chicken, based on a short bout of teasing from her friend Apple Bloom.

-Pinkie Pie being a sadistic serial killer who may or may not have severe childhood trauma, based on her Sanity Slippage in "Party of One", as well as a certain infamous fanfic.
-Never mind that in the episode she was, at most, bipolar and manic depressive, which are many times more likely to result in self harm than any violent tendencies.
+Pinkie Pie being a sadistic serial killer who may or may not have severe childhood trauma, based on her Sanity Slippage in "Party of One", compounded by a certain infamous fanfic.
+Never mind that in the episode she was, at most, bipolar and manic depressive, which are many times more likely to result in self-harm than any violent tendencies.

 Before that, she (and Luna, which no-one seems to remember) turned Discord to stone... after he conquered Equestria and turned it into a nightmarish World Gone Mad.
-Naturally this led to depictions of "turn it to stone" being another one of her habits along with "send it to the moon".
+Naturally this led to depictions of "turn it to stone" being her answer to every problem that can't be solved with "send it to the moon".
+(Funnily enough, Discord seems to think this In-Universe.
+"Unlike you, I don't turn ponies to stone!")

-Rainbow Dash said "twenty percent cooler" one time, and "ten seconds flat" two times.
-To a lot of fans they might as well be her Catch Phrases.
+Rainbow Dash said "twenty percent cooler" once, and "ten seconds flat" twice.
+To a lot of fans, they might as well be her Catch Phrases.

-Shining Armor did a Fastball Special with his wife Cadence exactly once, in a life-or-death situation where there was basically no other option.
-Since then the fandom only knows him as "Wife Thrower" (albeit affectionately).
+Shining Armor did a Fastball Special with his wife Cadance exactly once, in a life-or-death situation where there was basically no other option.
+(And it worked, saving Spike from certain death and the Crystal Empire from enslavement by King Sombra.)
+Since then, the fandom only knows him as "Wife Thrower" (albeit affectionately).

-Lyra Heartstrings has once been seen sitting on her haunches (like a human would) on a park bench in episode "Dragonshy".
-Since then, you could not going anywhere without someone posting up fan fiction, music videos, comics, and the like, depicting Lyra with some level of human-obsessed fanaticism, either interested in proving humanity's existence, gaining hands, or becoming human herself, ignoring everything else.
+Lyra Heartstrings has once been seen sitting on her haunches (like a human would) on a park bench in "Dragonshy".
+Since then, you can't swing your arm without hitting a fanfic, music video, comic, or some other fan work depicting Lyra as a human-obsessed fanatic, bent on proving humanity's existence, gaining hands, or becoming human herself.

-Sweetie Belle gained somewhat of a reputation as The Ditz because she didn't understand "more than I can chew" was a figure of speech.
+Sweetie Belle gained a reputation as The Ditz because she didn't understand "more than I can chew" was a figure of speech.

 In X-Men: Evolution, Scott was always a nice guy to everyone unless they deserved otherwise.
 However, he and Avalanche had a known rivalry due to leading opposing teams, usually Avalanche instigated it, and mostly Scott was defending someone else or simply reacting.
 However, during season 2, Avalanche had changed.
 Not as in he developed, but his personality had completely taken a U-turn as he was suddenly in love with Kitty and willing to join the X-Men simply to be close.
 Obviously, Scott remembers how he's acted and doesn't trust him.
 When Avalanche proves he's not interested in learning at the institute Scott retaliates by reactivating the Danger Room control for a second to make him trip up, a complete Out-of-Character Moment (he made a joke, completely forgetting whothis is).
 And when someone starts stealing the X-Vehicles, Scott, as well as EVERYONE thought it was Avalanche.
 When its all over, Scott apologized for this and offered to start again.
 Lance decides to quit because, after his time here, he's realized its too much work and not really him.
 However, the Brotherhood fans and a few others refuse to think of Scott as anything but a petty jerk who, without reason, just hates Avalanche who is nothing but a saintly loving Boyfriend to Kitty (despite that by the end of this season he returns to previous characterization and breaks up with Kitty), and that Scott was the reason he quit, having driven him away with his bullying and accusations when Avalanche would have made a great addition to the team.
 Sigh.
 That's two characters remembered for a personality they didn't have, because of one episode and one Out-of-Character Moment.